openshift/training/beta-3-setup.md

 Logged in as `joe`, edit `test-complete.json` and change the `host` stanza for the route to have the correct domain, matching the DNS configuration for your environment.
-Once this is done, go ahead and use `osc` to apply it.
+Once this is done, go ahead and use `osc` to apply it:

+        osc create -f test-complete.json

  You should see something like the following:

-        osc create -f test-complete.json
-        hello-openshift-pod
-        hello-openshift-service
-        hello-openshift-route
+    pods/hello-openshift-pod
+    services/hello-openshift-service
+    routes/hello-openshift-route

 You can verify this with other `osc` commands:

     osc get pods
-    ...
-    hello-openshift-pod/10.X.X.X ...

     osc get services
-    ...
-    hello-openshift-service ...

     osc get routes

-    ...
-    cd0dba9a-a1a5-11e4-bf82-525400b33d1d hello-openshift.cloudapps.example.com ...
+Don't forget about `osc status`.

 ### Verifying the Service
 Services are not externally accessible without a route being defined, because